NovaPlayBuild/hyperplay-docs/developer-docs/publish-list-a-game/developer-portal.md

 <figure><img src="../../.gitbook/assets/Screenshot 2023-04-19 at 3.39.24 PM.png" alt=""><figcaption></figcaption></figure>

-Once your release is submitted, it will be received by the HyperPlay team for review and verification.
+Once your release is submitted, it will be received by the NovaPlay team for review and verification.
 The process generally takes less than **five business days**.

-Congratulations on successfully submitting your release to the HyperPlay Store!
+Congratulations on successfully submitting your release to the NovaPlay Store!
 We are thrilled to work with you in building the next generation of gaming.
 {% endtab %}
 {% endtabs %}